juntao/arenztopia/content/news/Issue 13.md

 ## Arts
 by Renzo Avila

-A famous piece was sold at the auction recently, The Dv ziv uivv (We are Free.), or Mad in the time of the Arenztopian Revolution.
+A famous piece was sold at the auction recently, The Dv ziv uivv (We are Free.), or Mad in the Time of the Arenztopian Revolution.
 It sold for about 23,000 Arenzos to an anonymous buyer.

 ## The Political Politician: the weekly politics column
 by Renzo Avila